-Where it goes: If you’re indeed a hobby (which the IRS also calls an “activity not for profit”), then you should report your total hobby sales (no matter how small) on line 21 of your personal Form 1040, as “other income”.
-Those sales just get lumped in with your personal wages and other family income.
+Where it goes: If you’re indeed a hobby (which the IRS also calls a “not-for-profit activity”), then you should report your total hobby sales (no matter how small) on line 21 of the Schedule 1 that goes with your personal Form 1040, as “other income”.
+Those sales just get lumped in with your personal wages and any other family income.

 You can read all about not-for-profit activities in IRS Publication 535.

 Where it goes: Your business will get it’s own form for taxes.
 For a lot of us creative business owners, that form will be the Schedule C (which is what a sole proprietorship files).
 If not the Schedule C, it will be a similar form.
 With the Schedule C, you’ll report all your business revenue and expenses to calculate your net profit or loss.
 Your net profit or loss travels back over to your Schedule 1, line 12.
 Then it too travels to your personal Form 1040, where it’s lumped in with your personal wages and family income and taxed accordingly.
 I delve into the Schedule C here.

 How deductions work: You can deduct any expenses that are considered ordinary and necessary to operate your business.
 Your business is taxed on it’s net income.
 You can even have a loss, and your loss can reduce your personal income on your Form 1040, lowering your tax bill.